simplex-chat/simplex-chat/blog/20220928-simplex-chat-v4-encrypted-database.md

 ### Deleting files and media

 While the database with messages and all contacts is now encrypted, the files you receive and send are not (we will improve it later).
 We have added a simple option to delete all files from the app storage.

-### Self-hosted WebRTC STUN/TURN servers

-You could make audio and video calls via SimpleX Chat WebRTC servers since [v3](./20220711-simplex-chat-v3-released-ios-notifications-audio-video-calls-database-export-import-protocol-improvements.md#end-to-end-encrypted-audiovideo-calls) - that meant that our servers could observe your IP addresses.
-This release adds configuration to use your own servers, helping you protect your privacy.

 ### For developers - TypeScript SDK for integrating with SimpleX Chat